-Current use: This site is currently built out and the development building is full.
-The 32 acres to the west will be actively marketed at this time.
+Current use: This site is currently built out and the development building is fully occupied.
+The 32 acres to the west will be actively marketed.

-Future plans: The Port has plans to improve the pavement along Lee Road, fence and interior improvements will be considered.
+Future plans: The Port has plans to improve the pavement along Lee Road; fence and interior improvements will be considered.

-Prosser Vintner's Village
+Vintner's Village

-Prosser Vintner's Village is a 50-acre site located in north Prosser next to I-82 within the city limits.
-This initial 32-acre site was a great success and resulted in the Port's purchase of an adjacent 18.5-acre parcel to the south in order to continue to foster further development opportunities.
+Vintner's Village is a 50-acre site located in north Prosser next to Interstate 82 within the city limits.
+The initial 32-acre site was a major success and resulted in the Port's purchase of an adjacent 18.5-acre parcel to the south to continue to foster further development opportunities.
 The expansion property contains a historic residence that was sold and converted into a private sector bed and breakfast in support of agritourism in the region.
 The Port also purchased an additional 20 acres west of Vintner's Village along Wamba Road for future expansion.